ray-cast/ray-mmd/Materials/README.md

 * ##### NORMAL_SUB_MAP_TYPE (see [NORMAL_MAP_TYPE](#NORMAL_MAP_TYPE))
 * ##### NORMAL_SUB_MAP_UV_FLIP (see [ALBEDO_MAP_APPLY_SCALE](#ALBEDO_MAP_APPLY_SCALE))
 * ##### NORMAL_SUB_MAP_FILE (see [ALBEDO_MAP_FILE](#ALBEDO_MAP_FILE))

 * ##### const float normalSubMapScale = 0.0 ~ inf;
 * ##### const float normalSubMapLoopNum = 0.0 ~ inf; (see [albedoMapLoopNum](#albedoMapLoopNum))

 Smoothness
 -------------
-　　Smoothness maps determines the unevenness of surface, this is always a grayscale map, but there is almost never grayscale map used, and as such only uses the `R` channel in the `RGBA` map as default channel, it's almost a time when a material_2.0.fx is used, it'll fetched data from a `SpecularPower` from the `PMX` file and convert the `SpecularPower` to `Smoothness` as default value.
+　　Smoothness maps determines the unevenness of surface, this is always a grayscale map, but there is almost never grayscale map used, and as such only uses the `R` channel in the `RGBA` map as default channel, you can also specify what channel will happen for default channel by set `code` to the `SMOOTHNESS_MAP_SWIZZLE`, it's almost a time when a material_2.0.fx is used, it'll fetched data from a `SpecularPower` from the `PMX` file and convert the `SpecularPower` to `Smoothness` as default value.

 * ##### SMOOTHNESS_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### SMOOTHNESS_MAP_TYPE